 The complexity of Schindler’s spaces made them very challenging to photograph.
 The principal Director of Photography, Jacek Laskus, ASC used elaborate dolly moves and state of the art lighting to capture the mood of Schindler’s spaces.
 All of Schindler’s architecture was shot with ALEXA camera and PRIME lenses, allowing for extensive color correction.

 There was scant archival footage of Schindler or his buildings.
 In order to achieve a seamless flow between the archival elements and new documentation, we created transitions to look as if they were from the time using a vintage Bolex.
-All Super 8 and 16mm film was shot by the award-winning Director of Photography, Danny Ducovny.
+All Super 8 and 16mm film as well as the photo archives were shot by the award-winning Director of Photography, Danny Ducovny.